jamierumbelow/codeigniter-base-model/README.md

         protected $soft_delete_key = 'book_deleted_status';
     }

-Now, when you make a call to any of the `get_` methods, a constraint will be added to not withdraw deleted columns:
+Now, when you make a call to any of the `get_` methods, a constraint will be added to not withdraw deleted rows:

     => $this->book_model->get_by('user_id', 1);
     -> SELECT * FROM books WHERE user_id = 1 AND deleted = 0

-If you'd like to include deleted columns, you can use the `with_deleted()` scope:
+If you'd like to include deleted rows, you can use the `with_deleted()` scope:

     => $this->book_model->with_deleted()->get_by('user_id', 1);
     -> SELECT * FROM books WHERE user_id = 1

-If you'd like to include only the columns that have been deleted, you can use the `only_deleted()` scope:
+If you'd like to include only the rows that have been deleted, you can use the `only_deleted()` scope:

     => $this->book_model->only_deleted()->get_by('user_id', 1);
     -> SELECT * FROM books WHERE user_id = 1 AND deleted = 1